ACEP respects the privacy of its members and other visitors to its Web site. To protect online privacy, ACEP has

 What Privacy Issues Arise With Links To Other Sites?
 This Web site contains links to other web sites ACEP has no control over and is not responsible for the privacy policies or content of such sites.

 What Means Of Redress Are Available?
-If any User suspects ACEP has handled its personal information in a manner that does not comply with this privacy statement, please contact ACEP at (800) 798-1822, ext.
-5, or email@example.com.
+If any User suspects ACEP has handled its personal information in a manner that does not comply with this privacy statement, please contact ACEP Member Care by phone or text at 888-817-2237, or email@example.com.
 If you would opt out of this program, please visit the Network Advertising Initiative opt-out page located at www.networkadvertising.org/choices.

 All images, text, programs, and other materials posted on this site are subject to copyrights owned by the American College of Emergency Physicians ("ACEP") and other individuals or entities and are protected by United States copyright laws.
 Any reproduction, retransmission, distribution or republication of all or part of any images, text, programs, and other materials found on this site is expressly prohibited, unless ACEP or the copyright owner of the material has expressly granted its prior written consent to so reproduce, transmit, or republish the material.
 All other rights reserved.

 You may submit an online request to use copyright materials published by ACEP.
 All permission requests must be submitted online.

 The ACEP e-lists are intended to be maintained in a manner consistent with United States copyright laws.
 Accordingly, users should not submit copyrighted material unless the copyright owner of the material has expressly granted its prior written consent to such submission.

 All trademarks, service marks and logos referred to or appearing on this site are the property of their respective owners.
 The names, trademarks, service marks and logos of ACEP appearing on this site may not be used in any advertising or publicity, or otherwise to indicate ACEP's sponsorship of or affiliation with any product or service, without ACEP's prior express written permission.